Brij910/Facilitating-Sentiment-Analysis-of-Twitter-Data/README.md

 ## Motivation

 Considering the increasing demand of social media giants, the importance of the information shared on that platforms is getting increasing day by day.
+In the last few years, Twitter has outshined all other microblogging services in terms of popularity.
+As per the current [report of Q1](https://www.businessofapps.com/data/twitter-statistics/) 2021, it has 199 million average daily active users.
+And it has an average of [500 million](https://www.oberlo.in/blog/twitter-statistics) tweets per day.
+So, Twitter has become a great source of information to analyze the review on a particular topic, event, or product.
 Twitter has a large number of reputed accounts which share informative tweets and users are giving their sentiment by replying to tweets.
 Due to a large amount of data, manual inspection of each tweet is getting harder.
 So the proposed approach can eliminate the manual analysis of sentiment of Twitter data.

 ## Data